ethanmill/MECH105_algo/README.md

 All algorithms created over the course of MECH 105

 ### All files in this repo
-1. LU algo
+1. Matrices
-2. other algo
+2. Root finding methods
-3. other algo
+3. LU algorithm
-4. something else
+4. Simpson's 1/3 algorithm
-5. djdd
+5. Linear Regression